login21/python-hello-world/README.txt

 +++++++++++++++++++++++++++++++++
-Running the as docker container:
+Running the app as docker container:
 +++++++++++++++++++++++++++++++++
 - Once docker setup is done application can be run as a docker container with help of below command.